evrenesat/translate.js/README.md

 If you work with VDOM-libs such as [mithril.js](http://mithril.js.org/) you sometimes want to include VDOM nodes into the translation.
 This is possible by using the `arr`-helper.
-It does not convert the translation result to a string but rather returns an array with all the replacements left intact.
+It does not convert the translation result to a string but rather returns an array with all the placeholder-replacements left intact.

 ```js
   var t = translate({